pytorch/pytorch/docs/source/notes/numpy_compatibility.rst

 - A PyTorch tensor is returned

 Conversely, no PyTorch functions will work on any NumPy array without explictly generating either a tensor `or a subclass`_.
+This is by design, as the NumPy array is not equivalent to a Torch tensor without additional guidance (e.g.
+Torch tensors may live on non-CPU compute devices).

 Indexing
 ^^^^^^^^

-Indexing operations typically work as expected.
+Indexing operations will typically work as expected.
+This includes both "fancy" and "simple" indexing operations as defined in `NEP 21`_.

 .. doctest::